DetachHead/basedpyright/docs/installation/ides.md

 ## Neovim

-You need to install the LSP client addapter plugin, [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig), for setting up the LSP for the editor.
+You need to install the LSP client adapter plugin, [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig), for setting up the LSP for the editor.
 These configurations are for launching the LSP server, as well as for being able to give launching parameters at the same time.